kroeliebuschie/AstroCalendar/README.md

 ```bash
 python getAstroCal.py
 ```
-This will create a iCal file.
+This will create an iCal file.

 ### How to edit?
-The script is set to make an iCal containing the events from 2015-2030.
+The script is set to make an iCal containing the events from 2018-2034.
 You can change this by editing line 33, add one to the last year.
 `years = [1969, 1985]` for example will set the range from 1969 to 1984.

 ### Legal notice